Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 The point is to go through your notifications on your own terms.
 I legit do not care if you send me a WhatsApp/Facebook/Twitter/Reddit/e-mail message, I will respond when I make time to browse the platform.
 My phone is also on silent except when favourite contacts ring me up.

-Saying the above is easy, each person's circumstances are different and implementing this is tough.
-The point is to take control of those settings, and change what you're comfortable with... or don't and wait until you get abused.
+Saying the above is easy, each person's circumstances are different and I suggest to change up your way of working.
+Implementing a behavioural change is tough.
+The point is to take control of those settings, and change up configurations still within your comfort zone.
+This can easily be a multi-step process, or don't do anything (calculated risk) and wait until abuse rolls in.

 ## Postmail